 You can argue that the proliferation of smart devices is the latest wave of disruptive technology to impact the marketing industry as a whole.
-But, according to research by Never Stop Marketing, blockchain technology may be positioning itself to take that title away as it has recently shown a growth of 400% in the last 6 months.

 Back in September 2017, Never Stop Marketing released the first Blockchain Marketing Technology Landscape.
 6 months later, the technology has proved it’s here to stay.
 While blockchain is mostly known for its impact on the financial industry, it can be used for an array of purposes.
 This, of course, includes marketing and advertising technology.

-Just to put it in perspective, digital marketing solutions as a whole took more than 3 years to achieve a 400% growth rate.
+Just to put it in perspective, digital marketing solutions as a whole took more than 3 years to achieve a significant growth rate.
 So, you should definitely keep an eye out for what blockchain-powered adtech and martech solutions have to offer as well as what goes next.

 #2 Mobile Benchmarks 2018 by Adjust

 In 2014, mobile internet usage surpassed that of desktop devices with more than 1.6 billion global users.
 But, even since before mobile devices surpassed their desktop counterparts, marketers have been looking for a benchmark that lets them understand industry trends in order to make the right adjustments.